AvigoIan/JetSampleApp/README.md

 To build the app:
-run 'ojet build'
+run 'npx ojet build'

 To run the app:
-run 'ojet serve'
+run 'npx ojet serve'